2

 Integrations overview

-Kissflow Integration is a powerful workflow automation tool that connects your Kissflow applications with third-party services to automate business workflows.
+Kissflow Integration is a powerful workflow orchestration tool that connects your Kissflow applications with third-party services to automate business workflows.
 You can build integration workflows without programming knowledge or developer assistance, allowing anyone to create custom automated processes with just a few clicks.

 What is Kissflow Integration?